 - PHYS 201 College Physics I (with lab)

 - PHYS 202 College Physics II (with lab)

 Courses in other subjects are also required by veterinary schools and students are encouraged to examine all requirements at their schools of interest.

 Admission to Veterinary School

-It is critical for students to gain substantial work or volunteer experience in a veterinary area prior to seeking admission to veterinary school.
+It is critical for students to gain at least 500 hours of work or volunteer experience in a veterinary area prior to seeking admission to veterinary school.
 Students are strongly encouraged to become involved in campus activities and perform community service to strengthen their application.

 The Pre-Vet advisor works with Bellarmine students from their first year onward to help prepare them for applying to veterinary school.
 All science faculty at Bellarmine are committed to working closely with students in small classroom and laboratory settings.
 Most are actively engaged in research and offer many opportunities for students to learn about scientific discovery through first-hand experience.
 The collegial nature of faculty-student interactions is one of the hallmarks of learning at Bellarmine, regardless of the student’s chosen major.